fireundubh/playwithfire/kingdomcome/mods/more-perks.md

 <!-- TITLE: More Perks -->

-If you want to see more resources like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)
+If you want to see more mods and resources like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)

 # More Perks
 [Download](https://www.nexusmods.com/kingdomcomedeliverance/mods/92) — Nexus Mods